pmasae/pmasae.github.io/_pages/about.md

 Hi there!
 I'm a Ph.D. candidate in Applied Economics at the University of Wisconsin -- Madison.

-My research is at the intersection of applied microeconomics and international development.
+My research lies at the intersection of applied microeconomics and international development.
+Over the past ten years, I have conducted research in Mexico, El Salvador, Malawi, and Uganda.

-I received my bachelor’s degree in economics at ITAM (Mexico City) and received a dual master’s degree in Applied Economics and Public Policy at the University of Michigan -- Ann Arbor.
+I received my bachelor’s degree in Economics at ITAM (Mexico City) and received a dual master’s degree in Applied Economics and Public Policy at the University of Michigan -- Ann Arbor.